 Meet Our Family Law Attorneys

-Mark Springfield, J.D.
-An attorney for more than 28 years, Mark began focusing his law practice on the collaborative divorce method over a decade ago.
+Mark is a Board Certified Specialist in Family Law and began focusing his law practice on the collaborative divorce method over a decade ago.
 As a pioneer in adopting this healthier legal approach to divorce, Mark is among the most experienced collaborative divorce attorneys in the country.

-Kerry Burleigh, J.D.
-With a degree in psychology, Kerry went to law school to become an expert at helping resolve disputes peacefully.
+Kerry is a Board Certified Specialist in Family Law who went to law school to become an expert at helping resolve disputes peacefully.
 Since graduating in the top 10% of her law school class at UNC, Kerry has guided hundreds of individuals through the difficult legal and emotional process of divorce.